firehoseio/firehose/README.md

 >> Listening on 127.0.0.1:7474, CTRL+C to stop
 ```

-In case you're wondering, the Firehose application server runs the Rack app `Firehose::Rack::App.new` inside of Thin.
+In case you're wondering, the Firehose application server runs the Rack app `Firehose::Rack::App.new` inside of Thin or Rainbows!.

 ## Publish a message to a bunch of subscribers